joelbarba/jb-alarm/README.md

+- To run the app on Raspberry Pi: `node main.js`
+  You can also do it with the `startup.sh` script, putting it to the background with `sh ~/startup.sh > jbalarm.log 2>&1 &`

+- Test the UI locally: `node webServer.js`
+  Due to its dependencies, the ui runs as a module, so it can't be served from file:// and it needs to be fetch from an http server.

+- Control menu: `run.sh`

 There is one collection doorlogs[] where a log is pushed to every time a change happens A change can be of 2 types:
 change: 'door'   --> When the status of the door changes from/to 'open' <-> 'closed'